AJSpice/AJSpice/README.md

 - 👋 Hi, I’m @AJSpice
 - 👀 I'm interested in Network Automation, Scripting + Automation and Cloud Technologies
-- 🌱 I’m currently learning my CCNP ENCOR + ENAUTO, Ansible and Python!
+- 🌱 I’m currently studying for the ENAUTO specialty after passing my CCNP ENCOR!
 - 💞️ I’m looking to collaborate on ...
 Any Networking Engineer projects, especially regarding Ansible/Automation projects
 - 📫 How to reach me: https://www.linkedin.com/in/anthony-spice-b672bb156